sarah-yue-xing/sarah-yue-xing.github.io/_posts/2026-07-06-edc-vendor-selection-for-ivd-clinical-study.md

 ---
-title: "What I Learned from Evaluating EDC Vendors for a Small IVD Clinical Study"
-subtitle: "Practical considerations for selecting an EDC system for diagnostic clinical studies"
+title: "Practical considerations for selecting an EDC system for diagnostic clinical studies"
 date: 2026-07-06
 categories:
   - Insights